JMcbeath1966/walking-womens-football/readme.md

 ### Content

 * Hamburger menu code in index.html page is taken from https://mdbootstrap.com/

 * Form section in signup.html page is predominantly source code taken from the Love Running project in the Code Institure programme.

+* Code snippet added from https://perishablepress.com/css-center-align-list-left-align-text/ that provides centering text for the div but aligning the bullet points to the left of an inline block.

-* CSS media queries at the end of the CSS stylesheet were supported by my mentor so are not solely my work.
+* The last media queries at the end of the CSS stylesheet were supported by my mentor.

 The remainder of the code is my own work!